dgapitts/CLF-C01_AWS-Certified-Cloud-Practitioner_notes_and_scripts/docs/exam-prep-notes.md

 > Q: What are the pillars of the AWS Well-Architected Framework?

 The general design principles and specific AWS best practices and guidance are organized into six conceptual areas.
 These conceptual areas are the pillars of the AWS Well-Architected Framework.
-These six pillars are operational excellence, security, reliability, performance efficiency, cost optimization, and sustainability.
+These six pillars are
+1) operational excellence
+2) security
+3) reliability
+4) performance efficiency
+5) cost optimization
+6) sustainability.

 https://aws.amazon.com/well-architected-tool/faqs/

+NB According tp ACG we need to know these Well-Architected Framework 6 pillar names verbatim ('in exactly the same words as were used originally.'):

+>  "Performance Optimization is wrong: Performance Efficiency (not optimization) is a pillar in the Well-Architected Framework".